n1r7/compliance/motivation.md

 Target community immunity through system adoption and the network effect to reduce system compliance risk.
 Rather than targeting a solution to each institution, target the interconnectedness of the financial system.

 Paragraphs 314(a) and 314(b) of the USA PATRIOT Act create a framework for securely exchanging information between financial institutions and the government for cases that may involve financial crimes or terrorist financing.
-- Banks are afraid of sharing too much information with one another out of fear of violating certain parts of the law
-- Banks already opt-in to the 314(b) program, and share certain information (customer demographics, transaction types, amounts, etc.)
-    - It is an inefficient program, with no standards, accountability, or obligation to respond
+However, information sharing amongst financial institutions is minimal.
+The program is not centrally governed, leading to an inefficient program with no standards, accountability, or obligation to respond.

-- There is an opportunity for an ecosystem that shares the same information automatically, which makes each institution on the platform with shared customers much stronger in terms of monitoring for suspicious activity
+An ecosystem that shares relevant financial-crimes-compliance information automatically will make each member in the ecosystem stronger, by linking and validating user information and monitoring activity across the entire network.

 - The platform can host large banks, small banks, foreign banks, real estate companies, auction houses, hedge funds, and anything that should verify source of funds
     - This will allow for the most robust transaction monitoring solution available
 - In essence, it allows for monitoring of the entire financial system (provided everyone was on the system)